groovyosgi/bundle/README.md

 # Groovy OSGi Bundle

 This sample project contains an OSGi bundle written in Groovy & a test fragment also written in Groovy.
+It also provides a Maven configuration to build Groovy OSGi bundles via Tycho.

-## Run via Maven
+## Build & Test via Maven Tycho

 ```shell
 $ git clone https://github.com/groovyosgi/bundle.git